Brunei national football team

 The Brunei State Football Amateur Association was formed on 15 March 1956.
 In 1993, the word "Amateur" was dropped, and they were known as the Brunei Football Association.
-Brunei's experience of international football has been more or less restricted to regional Asian competitions, such as the Southeast Asian Games and the Tiger Cup.
-So far, Brunei has entered the World Cup qualifiers only four times, in 1986, 2002, 2018 and 2022.
+Brunei's experience of international football has been more or less restricted to regional Asian competitions, such as the Southeast Asian Games and the AFF Championship.
+So far, Brunei has entered the FIFA World Cup qualifiers only four times, in 1986, 2002, 2018 and 2022.
 On these occasions, they did not qualify for the competition.
-They have made five appearances in the Asian Cup qualifiers, but they have never passed the first qualification round.
+They have made seven appearances in the AFC Asian Cup qualifiers, entering the third round for the first time via the play-off round in 2024.

 History

 Early days

 The national team's first appearance took place during the 1972 AFC Asian Cup qualification, where they were unable to qualify after all three heavy defeats.
 The following two championships (1976 and 1977) were no different from the first, with their first and second victory during the 1980 Summer Olympics.
 In 1979, Brunei entered a team to compete in the professional Malaysian league and despite competing against Malaysian clubs, Brunei had previously never made an impact.
 However, in 1999, they shocked everyone by lifting the Malaysia Cup.

-Brunei won their first and only Brunei Merdeka Games trophy in 1985.
+Brunei became the runners-up of the Brunei Merdeka Games trophy in 1985.
 Since then, team was not able to qualify into or win any major tournaments.
 Coming the closest was the 1993 Philippines International Cup, where they came in third position after a 1–0 victory against the Philippines.
+Brunei was then invited for the inaugural 2006 AFC Challenge Cup held in Bangladesh being grouped with Sri Lanka, Bhutan and Nepal.
+Brunei narrowly lost to Sri Lanka 1–0 before bouncing back from their defeat in the second match winning against Nepal 2–1 however with them needing the win in the last fixture, Brunei ended up in a goalless draw crashing out from the cup splitting the same points as Nepal but on goal differences.